pysat/pysat/docs/new_instrument.rst

-A general template has also been included to make starting any Instrument module easier at `pysat/instruments/templates/`.
+A general template has also been included to make starting any Instrument module easier at :py:mod:`pysat.instruments.templates.template_instrument`.
 Some data repositories have pysat templates prepared to assist in integrating a new instrument.
 See the associated pysat* package for that particular data source, such as pysatNASA for supporting additional NASA instruments.

 External modules may be registered as part of pysat's user instrument registry using the following syntax: